jambuur/APEDSK99/README.md

 Alternatively, I could supply complete kits; I have also been approached by a web shop interested in the same.
 Stay tuned :-)

-### *Arduino DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*
+### *Arduino-based DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*

 APEDSK99 is an Arduino shield that emulates 3 DS/DD/80T floppy drives for the TI99/4a home computer.
-Combined with a Ethernet / SD shield it allows you to load and save Disk-On-A-Disk (DOAD) floppy images on a SD card or FTP server.
+Combined with a Arduino UNO and an Ethernet / SD shield it allows you to load, save and use disk floppy images (DOAD) on a SD card or FTP server.
 It includes the necessary 32K RAM expansion and adds NTP date and time to BASIC.
 The APEDSK99 shield plugs directly into the side port and is powered separately from a USB cable.

 ![KiCAD 3D view](img/TRIO.jpg)